PrincetonUniversity/PsyNeuLink/README.rst

 * **Michael Shvartsman**, Princeton Neuroscience Institute, Princeton University
 * **Ben Singer**, Princeton Neuroscience Institute, Princeton University
 * **Ted Willke**, Intel Labs, Intel Corporation

+Support for the development of PsyNeuLink has been provided by:

+* The National Institute of Mental Health (R21-MH117548)
+* The John Templeton Foundation
+* The Templeton World Charitable Foundation

 License
 -------